R2RGEN: Real-to-Real 3D Data Generation for Spatially Generalized Manipulation: Approach

 It is expected that we can train a spatially generalized visuomotor policy purely from $\mathcal{D}'$.
 As a real-to-real framework, we directly augment the 3D observation as well as the action trajectory to generate diverse observation-action pair.
 Therefore, $\pi$ should be a 3D policy that directly takes in pointcloud as visual input.
 We opt for iDP3~\cite{ze2024generalizable} as our policy, which consumes the egocentric pointcloud $P_t$ without requirement on camera pose.

 \textbf{Assumptions:} We make the following assumptions: (1) The visuomotor policy only predicts the actions of robotic arm.
 Although we support manipulation with different base positions, the mobile base remains fixed during each individual task execution.
-(2) The visual observation is captured with a RGB-D camera, which should be fixed along with the base during task execution.
-(3) Similar to \cite{mandlekar2023mimicgen}, the actions in a demonstration can be treated as a sequence of continuous end effector pose and discrete gripper state.
+(2) Similar to \cite{mandlekar2023mimicgen}, the actions in a demonstration can be treated as a sequence of continuous end-effector pose and discrete gripper state.
 Formally, $a_t=(\boldsymbol{{\rm A}}_t^{ee},a_t^{grip})$, where $\boldsymbol{{\rm A}}_t^{ee}$ is SE(3) end-effector pose.

-We align the coordinate system of $\boldsymbol{{\rm A}}_t^{ee}$ with the camera coordinate system to maintain a consistent representation.
+\textbf{Definition of coordinate system:} The original end-effector actions are defined in the robot's base coordinate system (BCS), with the arm base $\boldsymbol{{\rm B}}_a$ as its origin.
+We introduce a world coordinate system (WCS) for the scene and redefine actions $\boldsymbol{\mathrm{A}}_t^{ee}$ by transforming them into this unified frame.
+The camera frame used for observation is designated as the robot-observation coordinate system (RoCS), which may differ between data collection ($\text{RoCS}_{DC}$) and deployment ($\text{RoCS}_{DP}$).

+We support three camera setups: (1) data collection and deployment using an exterior camera which is fixed along with the robot's base; (2) data collection with an exterior camera, while deploying using a wrist camera mounted on the end-effector; (3) data collection and deployment using a wrist camera.
+Note that the SE(3) end-effector action $\boldsymbol{\mathrm{A}}_t^{ee}$ naturally defines the transformation from WCS to the wrist camera frame, since the wrist camera is rigidly attached to the end-effector.

+\textbf{Overview of R2RGen:} R2RGen employs a three-stage data generation pipeline to extend the source demonstration:

+where the source demonstration is first converted from $\text{RoCS}_{DC}$ to WCS with source pre-processing (SP).
+Then pointcloud observations and actions are jointly augmented (Aug) in WCS.
+Finally R2RGen applies camera-aware processing (CAP) to convert the pointcloud observation back to $\text{RoCS}_{DP}$.